binalyze/acme-labs/README.md

 ## Overview

-This project provides a containerized lab environment with:
+This project provides a containerized lab environment with Binalyze AIR responders:
-- **10 Ubuntu Workstation containers** with Binalyze AIR agents for security testing and development
+- **10 Ubuntu Workstation containers** for security testing and development
 - **Web servers** for hosting applications and services
 - **Multiple database systems** for data storage and testing
 - **Message queuing** for distributed applications